aidanmacnichol/assignments/a1/README.md

 ## 📝 ENSF 692 - Assignment 1 Tasks

+Aidan MacNichol

+Insanity is doing the same thing over and over again and expecting different results.

+- Einstien

 * Open VSCode and start a new terminal.
 * Edit this `README` file to add your first and last name, and your favourite inspirational quote.
 * Edit the `assignment1code.py` file by following the instructions in the comments.